isomerpages/govtech-stp/index.md

 title: SafeTravel
 description: SafeTravel Pass is required for travellers entering into Singapore under Green/Fast Lane arrangements.
 permalink: /
+notification:
 sections:
     - hero:
         title:
-        subtitle: Singapore has implemented international Safe Travel Lanes to facilitate travel in and out of Singapore, while safeguarding public health amidst the COVID-19 pandemic. <br/> Click the buttons below for the latest information on Safe Travel arrangements for arrival, transit or departure.
+        subtitle: <h3> Singapore has implemented international Safe Travel Lanes to facilitate travel in and out of Singapore, while safeguarding public health amidst the COVID-19 pandemic. <br/><br/> Click the buttons below for the latest information on Safe Travel arrangements for arrival, transit or departure.</h3>
         background: /images/hero-banner-stp.svg
         url:
         button: